n132/n132.github.io/_posts/2020-03-12-Tcache-stashing-unlink-atk.md

   free((void *)list[idx].ptr);
 }
 ```
-but we have the only malloc in the backdoor function and calloc in add func.
+but we have the only malloc in the backdoor function and calloc in add.
 ```amd64
 ssize_t __fastcall magic(__int64 a1, __int64 a2)
 {